DaAwesomeP/node-upb/README.md

 ## More Information

 I got most of the information the last three items listed on this Simply Automated page: [Tech Specs](http://www.simply-automated.com/tech_specs/).
 I also experimented with my serial terminal to see responses of other switches.

  - **UPB System Description** - This PDF describes all parts of the UPB protocol.
  - **UPB Command Wizard - Software** - This program lets you build commands with a wizard/GUI and see the result.
 It does not actually send the command, but it is very valuable for understanding the commands without reading too much of the above PDF.
  - **UPB Powerline Interface Module (PIM) - Description** - This PDF contains information about the PIM.
-It shows serial sepcsifications (4800 baud 8-n-1) and PIM responses.
+It shows serial specifications (4800 baud 8-n-1) and PIM responses.
 It look me a while to figure out that the PIM always responds with `PE` whenever a command is not prefixed by the #20 character.